The new era of sponsorship goes beyond logos

 Authenticity and memorable encounters

-Sandström believes that despite the economic uncertainty, we are in for a big festival summer.
+Sandström believes that despite economic uncertainty, we are in for a big festival summer.
 According to the Sponsorship Barometer, 76% of companies plan to increase or maintain their level of sponsorship investments in 2026.
-The industry has been growing for several years now and growth expectations are still high.
+The industry has grown for several years now and growth expectations remain high.

 "The market is stable and growing and companies are not cutting back.
 Most of them will continue to invest," says Olavi Kajantie, Sanoma's Business Manager responsible for the commercialisation of Sanoma events.